Khorvie-Tech/khorvie-tech.github.io/pages/info.md

 ---
 ...so that no one has to struggle as I did

 *Synergy Library* is a treasure trove of pc optimization knowledge that continues to expand more and more as time goes on.
-Only the best and verified information makes it into my posts ensuring the content you're reading is tried true and tested.
+Only the best and verified information makes it into my posts ensuring the content you're reading is tried, true and tested.